The Stone Family Foundation was established in 2005 by John Stone and his wife, Vanessa, following the sale of the business which he founded in 1991.

 John is an entrepreneur with a successful 40-year career in financial services.
 He is the Chairman of the board of the Foundation.

 The Foundation shares the same fundamental aim as most charities, which is to help people out of poverty.

 However, our approach is radically different.
 As a venture philanthropist, John brings a more business-like approach to a sector which is generally rather unbusiness-like.
 And our vision is to be a pioneering, innovative and a disruptive influence, constantly in search of new and better ways to solve entrenched problems.

-- Water and sanitation (WASH) in the developing world.
-The Foundation is recognised as the leading advocate of market based solutions in this sector.
+Water and sanitation in the developing world.
+The Foundation is one of the leading advocates of market-based solutions in this sector.
 Around 80% of funding is committed to water and sanitation.
-You can find out our more about our focus on water and sanitation and our grantees on the Water and sanitation homepage.

 UK portfolios focused on mental health and disadvantaged youth.
 These portfolios are smaller, making up 20% of the Foundation’s funding, and have a different strategy to our work in water and sanitation.